Skip to main content

 story468 positive mentions

-• The puzzles are often too simple and repetitive, lacking the challenge that many players might expect from a puzzle-platformer.
+• The puzzles can be overly simplistic and repetitive, lacking the challenge that some players may seek in a puzzle-platformer.

-• The game is relatively short, taking only about 3-4 hours to complete, which may leave some players wanting more.
+• The game is relatively short, lasting only a few hours, which may leave some players wanting more content.

 • There are occasional technical issues, such as camera glitches and minor bugs, that can detract from the overall experience.